jesobreira/stageclock/README.md

   * Start, pause/resume, and reset the timer
   * Set countdown/up by minutes/seconds, or to a specific target time
   * Choose counting direction (Reverse or Forward)
-  * Toggle ìAlways on topî and set window transparency
+  * Toggle ‚ÄúAlways on top‚Äù and set window transparency

 * **Saves and restores window positions automatically**

 ## How to Use

-Download it from the Releases page on the side bar and just run it.
+[Download it from the Releases page](https://github.com/jesobreira/stageclock/releases) and just run it.

 ## Contribute

-1. **Install [AutoIt](https://www.autoitscript.com/site/autoit/downloads/)** if you donít have it.
+1. **Install [AutoIt](https://www.autoitscript.com/site/autoit/downloads/)** if you don‚Äôt have it.
 2. Download or clone this repository.
 3. Run `main.au3` using AutoIt or compile it.

 ## Saving Window Positions

-* The position and size of both windows are saved automatically to `stageclock.ini` in the same folder.
+* The position and size of both windows are saved automatically to `stageclock.ini` in the temp folder (`%TEMP%`).
 * On next launch, windows are restored to their previous locations.
+* To reset it, or if the window is spawning at an unexisting monitor, with StageClock closed, open Run (Windows key + R), paste `cmd /c del %TEMP%\stageclock.ini` and hit Enter.
+Nothing will show up.
+Now, try opening StageClock again.

 ## Help!
 My AV says it has a virus!